 Sudan

-πŸ‡ΈπŸ‡© Sudan
+๐Ÿ‡ธ๐Ÿ‡ฉ Sudan

 Capital: Khartoum

-Sudan capital mapKhartoum – The Meeting Point of Two Rivers
+Sudan capital mapKhartoum โ€“ The Meeting Point of Two Rivers

-Known as “The Meeting Point of Two Rivers,” Khartoum is a vibrant city where the Blue and White Nile converge.
-With a rich tapestry of culture influenced by various civilizations over millennia, Khartoum is not just the political capital of Sudan but also a cultural hub that reflects the country’s ancient history and diverse heritage.
+Khartoum, known as “The Meeting Point of Two Rivers,” is a dynamic city where the Blue and White Nile converge.
+The city is rich in culture, influenced by millennia of history.
+Khartoum is not only the political capital of Sudan but also a key center for trade, education, and culture, reflecting the countryโ€™s diverse heritage.

-πŸ“œ Timeline of Khartoum
+๐Ÿ“œ Timeline of Khartoum

-πŸ“Š Quick Stats
+๐Ÿ“Š Quick Stats

 Founded